 The other bit that you’ll have to decide on when sending money via money transfer providers is the payout option.
 Some providers only allow for direct deposits to banks while some such as Xoom have 934 pickup locations in France from where you can collect your transfer in cash.

-To make transfers more convenient, most online money transfer providers have developed downloadable mobile applications running both on Android and iOS platforms.
+To make online money transfers more convenient, most online money transfer providers have developed downloadable mobile applications running both on Android and iOS platforms.
 Using these apps, you can make a transfer, track it, lock in exchange rates, add recipients, review past transactions and so forth.

 Apart from banks and online money transfer services, there is another channel that is dominated by Western Union and MoneyGram, the cash transfer option.
 You can make these transfers from scratch at a designated store or begin the process online and then complete it at a store.